Personality traits’ influence at developing overthinking behavior

 Let’s use depression as an example.

-A common and well known symptom of depressed people are negative thoughts.
+A common and well-known symptom of depressed people is negative thoughts.
 Analyzing all these negative thoughts might lead to developing overthinking behavior and procrastinating as well.

 Agreeable people are more concerned and are easier influenced by what other people think and want than disagreeable people are.

 Trying to please other people means figuring out what other people want and what their values are.
-And constantly pondering what other people want might lead to developing overthinking behavior down the road.
+Constantly pondering what other people want might lead to developing overthinking behavior down the road.

 Non-assertive people have a hard time standing up for themselves and their own needs.